jacob-haimes/kairos.fm/content/posts/blogposts/chatbots-and-informed-consent/index.md

 [^5]: Not to mention the [evidence](https://pubmed.ncbi.nlm.nih.gov/38471511/); while not unilaterally negative, self-diagnosis comes with significant risks and can make the jobs of healthcare professionals much more difficult.

 [^6]: I only make a claim about American adults because that's the best data I know of.
 This problem is by no means isolated to the United States.

+[^7]: After writing this piece, a friend shared a [press release](https://openai.com/index/strengthening-chatgpt-responses-in-sensitive-conversations/) from OpenAI that was published on the same day discussing their approach for improving their model's responses to sensitive conversations.
+The first footnote acknowledges that the company _could_ prevent all potentially harmful conversations, but doing so would necessarily prevent many non-sensitive conversations as well.

 </div>